 “Empathy, poetry … and a sense of humour”

-Now in my sixties, I have come to celebrancy late in life.
+Now in my mid-sixties, I came to celebrancy late in life.
 I’ve had a very varied career and have lived in different cities and countries, something that has helps me relate to people in all sorts of circumstances.

 I have known loss myself – the death of close friends and relatives.
 And I have attended numerous funerals and memorial services, both good and, sometimes, very bad.